Achieving COFEPRIS compliance

 Grouping your medical devices into registrations for COFEPRIS

 The grouping of products should also be taken into consideration when determining device classification in Mexico, as this may impact the number of registrations which will be required for your device (more registrations will increase costs).

 While COFEPRIS has released some guidance documents regarding classifying and grouping product families, these complex documents are primarily in Spanish and can easily be misinterpreted.
-Your Registration Holder should be able to assist in determining the correct grouping and classification for your device; for example common factors which would impact the grouping could include: accessories, additional components, or is part of a kit, among others.
+Your Registration Holder should be able to assist in determining the correct grouping and classification for your device.
+For example, common factors which would impact the grouping could include: accessories, additional components, being part of a kit, etc.

 - Our office in Mexico has worked with medical device manufacturers on over 450 submissions to COFEPRIS.

-- Emergo is able to determine the proper classification for your medical device and can provide an initial assessment on grouping acceptability, if necessary.
+- Emergo by UL is able to determine the proper classification for your medical device and can provide an initial assessment on grouping acceptability, if necessary.

 - Many manufacturers work with us on standard Third Party Review submissions, as well as the equivalency route available to certain devices already approved by the US FDA, Health Canada, or Japan.

 - Our in-depth knowledge of the Mexican medical device market ensures that we provide the most efficient and cost-effective regulatory approval strategy for your device.

 - We can assist you in preparing medical device registration documents that demonstrate compliance with COFEPRIS.